 Gaganyaan mission progress and IADT-2

-Astronauts are continuing their training, including special sessions at around four kilometers high to prepare them for the conditions of deep space.
-The purpose of these exercises is to improve the astronauts’ bodies, their skills with technology, and how well they work together as a team before the actual crewed missions.
+Astronauts are continuing their training.
+This includes special sessions at about 4 kilometers high to prepare them for the difficulties of being in deep space.
+These exercises are designed to improve the astronauts’ bodies, technical abilities, and how they work as a team before they reach important steps in the actual crewed missions.

 NavIC and satellite navigation plans

-Narayanan said NavIC (Navigation with Indian Constellation) is still on schedule.
-He said they’ll share details about the next NavIC launch at the right time, which shows they are careful about announcing missions and making sure they are ready to operate.
+NavIC (Navigation with Indian Constellation) is staying on schedule, Narayanan says.
+He says details about the next NavIC launch will be revealed when the time is right, which shows they are being careful about announcing missions and making sure they are ready to operate.

-NavIC is continuing to make our country’s navigation better, and helps businesses and public services.
-Future satellites will make the system more accurate, more likely to keep working, and have a wider area of coverage for things like transportation, farming, and responding to emergencies.
+NavIC is continuing to improve India’s ability to navigate, and is being used by businesses and the public.
+Future NavIC satellites will make it even more accurate, dependable, and widely available for things like transportation, farming, and responding to emergencies.

 Investigation into PSLV-C62 and technical readiness

-A team led by K Vijay Raghavan is investigating the problem with the PSLV-C62 mission and their report is expected soon.
-This investigation is to find the main cause of the problem and suggest how to fix it so it doesn’t happen again and to make the system more dependable.
+A committee headed by K Vijay Raghavan is investigating the problem with the PSLV-C62 mission, and their report should be out soon.
+The purpose of the investigation is to find the basic cause of the problem, suggest how to fix it, and to make launches more reliable.

-ISRO is also developing engines and other important parts for going to the Moon, following the success of Chandrayaan-3.
-They are investing in this technology to support future missions and to have a strong ongoing system for launching and building spacecraft.
+ISRO is also continuing to develop engines and other important parts for going to the Moon, following the success of Chandrayaan-3.
+These improvements to technology will help with future missions and keep a good flow of launches and spacecraft being built.

 Confidence in Artemis II and international context

-Narayanan said he was lucky to see Artemis launch and commented on how large the vehicle was, including the solid rocket boosters and the RS-25 engines on the main part.
-He said Artemis II will make the way for the mission where people will land on the Moon, Artemis III.
+Narayanan said he enjoyed watching Artemis launch and commented on how huge the vehicle is, including the solid rocket boosters and the RS-25 engines on the main section.
+He said Artemis II will set the stage for Artemis III which will actually land people on the Moon.

 Outlook for 2026-27 and strategic priorities

-Narayanan is positive about what will happen in the financial year reaching 2026 and 2027, mentioning many projects in human spaceflight, going to the Moon, and navigation systems.
-ISRO wants to continue making progress with multiple missions happening at the same time and improving the technology.
+Narayanan is optimistic about progress in the financial years 2026-27, mentioning lots of work being done on human spaceflight, going to the Moon, and navigation.
+ISRO plans to keep making progress by working on many missions at the same time and improving technology.